tirtharajsinha/bostas/README.md

 # bostas==0.0.1

-A cool social media bot for automated surfing based on selenium module .
+A python package for automated web surfing based on selenium module .

 Now released on <a href="https://pypi.org/"> pypi.prg </a>.
 Check out now <a href="https://pypi.org/project/bostas/0.0.1/" >Here </a>.